reflectoring/reflectoring.github.io/content/blog/2022/2022-04-18-reactive-architecture-using-spring-boot.md

 ### Reporting Service

-Next, we will take a look into the service layer implementation for the Reporting Service.
+Next, we will take a look into the service layer implementation for the Reporting Service:

 ```java
 @Slf4j